Skip to content

 • between and among the shareholders.

-From a legal perspective, you may find the constitution of a company in the following places:
+From a legal perspective, the constitution of a company may include the following:

 • the company’s articles of association;